ExtForm/ExtForm/README.md

 ## What is this
 * Wanna embed Google Forms on your website?
 Check out this project!
 * You may view form in your website, using your website style/css (of course, you can submit too!)
 * Don't have your website yet?
-No need to worry, there is a sample page for you!
+No need to worry, there is a sample template for you!

 ---
 ## Setup